Carleton-BIT/template-assignment-01-IRM1005/README.md

   <dt>Do I need to include sketches, concepts, or initial content drafts?</dt>
   <dd>No. You are only being assessed on the quality of your HTML code, and what you submit to your GitHub repository. </dd>

-  <dt>Can I use trademarked or copywritten material on my page?</dt>
-  <dd>Yes!
-As this is for educational purposes, all of the source is open, and no one is trying to sell their design or code you can absolutely use trademarked or copywritten material.
-Just add a comment in your code where you got the material.</dd>

 </dl>